janesferr/Workout-Tracker/README.md

 Check out the [MongoDB documentation on the $addFields](https://docs.mongodb.com/manual/reference/operator/aggregation/addFields/), the [MongoDB documentation on the $sum operator](https://docs.mongodb.com/manual/reference/operator/aggregation/sum/), and the [Mongoose documentation on aggregate functions](https://mongoosejs.com/docs/api.html#aggregate_Aggregate) to learn how it can be accomplished.

+This is created with HTML, Bootstrap, Nodejs, MongoDB, Express, and Javascript

 ## License
 The MIT License (MIT)